How Can I Interpret a Indices Chart

 C - Closing Indices Price

-These trading price points are represented using a formation which looks like a candle, distance between the opening price & closing price is represented by what is referred to as body, this part resembles the wax part of a candlestick.
-The high price is represented by a poking line protruding upward, this line resembles the wick of a candlestick, the low stock trading price is represented by a poking line protruding downward & it also looks like a candlestick wick facing down.
+These trading price points are represented using a formation which looks like a candle, distance between the opening price & closing price is represented by what is referred to as body, this part looks like the wax part of a candle.
+The high price is represented by a protruding line protruding upward, this line resembles the wick of a candlestick, the low stock price is represented by a protruding line protruding downward and it also resembles a candle wick facing down.

 Candlesticks

-A trader can also add a stock technical indicator in the chart so that they can interpret the chart market using these indicators.
-Traders will need to place indicators on the trading so that they can get additional information about a market trend & hence be in a better position to make a more informed decision.
-These indicators can be used to predict the likely market direction that the market is likely to keep moving in whether up or down.
+A trader can also add a stock indicator in the chart so that they can interpret the chart market using these indicators.
+Traders will need to place indicators on the so that they can get additional/extra information about a market trend & hence be in a better position to make a more informed decision.
+These indicators can be used to predict the likely direction that the market is likely to keep moving in whether up or down.

-A trader can use indicators such as the moving averages and Bollinger to determine the market trend.
-Traders also can use other indicators such as the RSI & stochastic oscillators trading to determine when to open trade positions.
+One can use indicators like the MAs and Bollinger to identify the market trend.
+Traders also can use other indicators like the RSI & stochastics oscillator trading to identify when to open trades.

-Trend lines are also used to determine the direction of the candlestick charts trends & these lines can drawn on the trading charts to illustrate this direction.
-A upwards trend will be shown by a trend line is moving up while a trend that is moving down will b e shown a trendline which is moving downwards.
+Trendlines are also used to identify the direction of the candle charts trends & these lines can drawn on the trading charts to indicate this direction.
+A upwards trend will be revealed by a trend line is moving up while a trend that is moving down will b e shown a trendline which is moving downwards.

-To learn how to draw a trend line & how to trade using trading analysis a trader can learn about the trend line lesson under the learn indices lessons section of this websiteesite, for indicators a trader can learn about stock indicators & their trading analysis on the trading indicators section of this site.
+To learn and know how to draw a trend line & how to trade using trading analysis a trader can learn about the trend-line lesson under the learn indices learning lessons section of this websiteesite, for indicators a trader can learn about stock indicators & their trading analysis on the trading indicators section of this web site.